-A Doppler speed log unit provides WinFrog with fore/aft and port/starboard (and in some cases, up/down) velocities.
+An ISE speed log unit provides WinFrog with speed and direction of the vehicle.
 For use in the Kalman Filter, these are converted to Northing and Easting velocity vectors.
-Therefore, it is necessary to have a reasonably accurate and calibrated vehicle heading source to enable the transformation of the velocities from a vehicle based X/Y reference frame to an absolute North/East reference.
 The heading data used is that which is configured for the vehicle, including any offsets applied in the associated HEADING data item configuration.